ihmeuw/vivarium_research/docs/source/model_design/general_reference_material/bliss/index.rst

-In an effort to work toward institution-wide DEI goals and advance our team’s research and publications, we created this guide to explore the concepts of sex and gender and offer a more inclusive approach to conducting and reporting research that involves these topics.
+In an effort to work toward institution-wide DEI goals and advance our team’s research and publications, we created this guide to explore the that involves these topics.
 We hope to inspire change in other researchers by presenting our studies with gender inclusive language and model practices we believe in.
 For all of these reasons, we feel this